Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Results

 then $\delta_n^2 \to \mathrm{area}(\D)\cdot C_{\infty}$ (see (\ref{d.sigma_n^2})) and

 Moreover, we have

 where $Z$ denotes a standard Gaussian random variable and $W_1$ the 1-Wasserstein distance (see \ref{n.prob_dist}) \end{theorem}

+This theorem will be proved in Subsection \ref{proofs_of_the_distributional_convergences.ss.univariate_central_limit_theorem}.
 The $1$-Wasserstein distance in the case of the 4th chaotic projection of the nodal number can be replaced by the Total Variation or Kolmogorov distances (see \cite[p.
 210, Definition C.2.1]{NP12} for their definition).
 However, with our technique, the same is not possible for the nodal number itself.
 This is because of our use of $\LL^2(\mathbb{P})$ distance to bound $W_1$.
-The following theorem provides a natural extension of the previous result to to the multivariate setting.
+The following theorem provides a natural extension of the previous result to the multivariate setting.
 The definition of distances $\mathbf{W}_1$ and $d_{C^2}$ used in the next theorem is recalled respectively in (\ref{d.Wasserstein_distance_general_dimension}) and in (\ref{UDI1}), see also \ref{n.matrix_norms} for the definition of $||\cdot||_{op}$ and of $||\cdot||_{HS}$.

 \begin{theorem} Let $\D_1, \ldots, \D_m$ be a convex and compact planar domains, with non-empty interiors and piecewise $C^1$ boundaries $\partial \D_i$.
 Let $(k_n,K_n)_{n\in\mathbb{N}}$ be a sequence of pairs of numbers s.t. $2 \leq k_n \leq K_n< \infty$, $k_n \to \infty$, and s.t. the asymptotic parameters $r^{log}$, $r$, $r^{exp}$, defined in (\ref{d.aspa}) exist and $r^{log}>0$.
 Let $b_{k_n}$, $\hat{b}_{K_n}$ denote independent Berry random waves with wave-numbers $k_n, K_n$ respectively and let $\N(b_{k_n},\hat{b}_{K_n},\D)$ be the corresponding nodal number.
 We denote